ikmb-denbi/genome-annotation/docs/usage.md

   * Profile to run in the 'ikmb_a' queue of the **IKMB RZ cluster** using conda packages.
 GenomeThreader, Annie, InterProScan and bioruby must be previously installed and available from your path.
 * `custom_conda`
   * Profile to run the pipeline in your cluster system using conda packages.
 You must modifiy the file [custom.config](../conf/custom.config) to fit your system.
 GenomeThreader, Annie, InterProScan and bioruby must be previously installed and available from your path.
+* `self_install`
+  * Profile to run the pipeline in your cluster system, where you have already installed all the necessary programs.
+You must modifiy the file [custom.config](../conf/custom.config) to fit your system.
 * `local`
+  * Profile to run the pipeline locally, where you have already installed all the necessary programs.
 * `none`
   * No configuration at all.
 Useful if you want to build your own config from scratch and want to avoid loading in the default `base` config profile (not recommended).